 - Advise your child beforehand – In speaking with parents of autistic children and based on our experiences in treating them, we find that having a conversation with them beforehand is best.
 What can they expect during their appointment?
 What is the dentist’s name?
 How long will the appointment go for?
-A lack of understand is often reason for fear/discomfort/anxiety.
+A lack of understand is often the reason for fear/discomfort/anxiety.
 “They may not have understood the importance of having healthy teeth and gums and the consequences of not having regular appointments.”
 (National Autistic Society UK, 2017).
 There are many basic story books about visiting the dentist which may help you, eg Peppa Pig: Dentist Trip, Dora Goes to the Dentist and Going to the Dentist.

 - Do your research beforehand.
-Speak to other families with autistic children so you know who consider/rule out, and call a few different places or speak to them in person.
+Speak to other families with autistic children so you know who to consider/rule out, call a few different places or speak to them in person.
 It’s important to do as much ground work as possible, because for many it can be a one shot situation.
 If the appointment does not go well, this can result in a perpetual fear of the dentist.
-Considering trialling the dentist yourself, so that you can experience their style of communication/treatment and see if it may be suitable for your child.
+Consider trialling the dentist yourself, so that you can experience their style of communication/treatment and see if it may be suitable for your child.

 - Ease them into the process/Desensitisation Techniques: It is important that parents do not wait until the child needs major dental treatment (e.g. wisdom tooth removal, root canal treatment etc. ) to have their first appointment.
-Coming in for general 6 monthly appointments ensures preventative care measures are taken, and can also alleviate fears associated with visiting the dentist.
+Coming in for general 6 monthly appointments ensures preventative care measures are taken and can also alleviate fears associated with visiting the dentist.

 - Parental Absence/Presence: While many with an ASD are more relaxed and cooperative when their parents are with them, some children actually respond better when their parents are not present.

 - Do they have a preference for a male/female or older/younger dentist?